Nutrition & What Seniors Need the Most

 Celebrate National Nutrition Month

 With a focus on nutrition happening all month long, this is a good time to re-examine the nutritional needs, and actual foods ingested for either yourself or a senior loved one.
-The dietary staff at all Heritage Health homes can offer guidance and expertise on what foods your loved one needs to feel their best and be their healthiest self.
-Special menus for a variety of diets are available to ensure all Heritage Health residents are eating the right foods for their individual needs.
+The dietary staff at all Heritage homes can offer guidance and expertise on what foods your loved one needs to feel their best and be their healthiest self.
+Special menus for a variety of diets are available to ensure all of our residents are eating the right foods for their individual needs.

 Learn more about our services and our locations by visiting our website: HeritageOfCare.com.